EngineerBetter/engineerbetter-hugo/content/blog/migrating-to-kf.md

 ## Using the tool

+### TL;DR

+1. `kf plan > my-cf.yml`
+1. Make any changes in the plan, removing any issues you wish to ignore
+1. `kf apply my-cf.yml`
+1. Watch as orgs, spaces, routes, services and apps migrate to Kf

+### Overview

 Terraform users will find the `plan` and `apply` commands familiar.
 The `plan` command outputs a YAML plan detailing both the resources the tool would migrate as well as recording any potential incompatibilities between Cloud Foundry and Kf.

 The YAML plan is then passed to the `apply` command which migrates the specified resources from the source Cloud Foundry across to the target Kf cluster.